smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 </details>

-- Use predefined bash commands from `Makefile` to upload your file to
+- Finally use the predefined bash command from `Makefile` to upload your file to

 ```bash
 make upload_data